cs50nestm/cs50labs/functions/README.md

 {% next %}

-An example of a creating and using a custom function in C is seen here.
+Here is an example of our

 ```c
 #include <cs50.h>